-The official Paula’s Choice website is the place to go if you want to further educate yourself on skincare products and their function as well as purchase your desired products.
+The official Paula’s Choice website is the place to go if you want to further educate yourself on skincare products and their function and purchase your desired products.

-However, since Paula’s Choice (unfortunately) doesn’t do product deliveries in my country yet, I purchased this product from Amazon and it was great cause I didn’t have to wait for it longer than a few days and the price is also the same like the one on the official website.
+However, since Paula’s Choice (unfortunately) doesn’t do product deliveries in my country yet, I purchased this product from Amazon, and it was great cause I didn’t have to wait for it longer than a few days.
+The price is also the same.

 Here are some sunscreen related questions I constantly read online: